webcodesk/webcodesk/BeginnerTutorial.md

 Welcome to Webcodesk!

-This tutorial assumes that you already have some experience with React and know how to create web application utilizing Create React App.
+This tutorial assumes that you already have some experience with React and know how to create web applications utilizing Create React App.

 [Russian version of the tutorial](./BeginnerTutorial_RU.md)